A be.Living project dedicated to babies

 When babies come into the world, a plethora of possibilities, discoveries, perceptions, sensations, and experiences open up to them.

 The adventure of living has begun!
-With the intention of offering a space for these precious beings to discover the beauty of being, growing and recognizing each other in this sacred stage of life that it is the beginning of their journey in the world, we are opening our school to welcome them, with great affection, in our baby.Living project.
+With the intention of offering a space for these precious beings to discover the beauty of being, growing and recognizing each other in this sacred stage of life that is the beginning of their journey in the world, we are opening our school to welcome them, with great affection, through our baby.Living project.

-– Baby 1: from 6 to 12 months, incomplete
+• Baby 1: ages 6 to 12 months, incomplete

 Life in Motion